 RAVEN is a stunning medium-haired girl with a magnificent plume of a tail.
 She is a dare devil who enjoys climbing up on top of things.
-She’s also a cuddler who likes to sit next to her foster mom on the couch or curl up with her in bed at night.
+She is also a cuddler who likes to sit next to her foster mom on the couch or curl up with her in bed at night.

 Lovebug was rescued by a Good Samaritan who found her roaming the streets — starving and looking for food.
 She was spayed and ear-tipped before coming into our care.
 This tells us that she was probably rounded up as a stray kitty, spayed, and returned to the neighborhood where she was found.
-Lovebug was obviously someone’s pet at some point, but must have been lost or abandoned.
-This friendly girl doesn’t belong outdoors trying to survive on the streets.
-Now safe in our care, Lovebug is looking for a home to call her own.

 |Murray & Shadow|